digitalocean/sample-functions-golang-random/README.md

 ## Introduction

 This repository contains a sample "Random" function written in Go.
-You can deploy it on DigitalOcean's as a Serverless Function.
+You can deploy it on DigitalOcean's Functions.

 **Note: Following these steps may result in charges for the use of DigitalOcean services.**